scottpoulton/scottpoulton.github.io/content/links.md

 If you're looking for my CV, it's on my GitHub.

-If you're looking for my Contact information, it's on my CV.
+If you're looking for my contact details, they're on my CV.

 If you want to get in touch, email me.